Logon27/GeeroNet/README.md

 # Geero

-Geero is a simple neural network library built using [Google Jax](https://github.com/google/jax).
+Geero is a simple neural network library built using [Google Jax](https://github.com/google/jax) and inspired by [Stax](https://jax.readthedocs.io/en/latest/jax.example_libraries.stax.html).
 This library is mainly for educational purposes and to experiment with deep learning methods.

 ## Setup and Installation